periket2000/py_docker/README.md

 ```
 PROJECT_DIR: where everything will be installed inside the container.
 GIT_REPO: the repo to download.
 SRC_DIR: the source folder inside the project.
+APP_FILE: entry point to python application.
 ```

 ## sample mesos application json, let's say py-docker.json (see doc/mesos/)